220

 Her newly released album, Bold Beauty – Songs of Juliana Hall, with faculty colleague Elvia Puccinelli, features a song cycle (Cameos) for which Ms. Fillmore wrote the poems, called “vivid glances” by Gramophone.

 She made her soprano debut in the title role of Salome at San Francisco Opera, a role which she also sang for Arizona Opera, and covered at The Metropolitan Opera.
 She sang the role of Ortlinde in Francesca Zambello’s San Francisco Opera production of Die Walküre, conducted by Donald Runnicles.
-Other American opera appearances as a soloist include Seattle Opera, Spoleto Festival, and Washington National Opera.
-She made her role debut as Marietta/Marie in Die tote Stadt with Theater St. Gallen, Switzerland and sang the title role of Turandot with the University of North Texas Symphony.
+Other American opera appearances as a soloist include Seattle Opera, Spoleto Festival and Washington National Opera.
+She made her role debut as Marietta/Marie in Die tote Stadt with Theater St. Gallen, Switzerland and sang the title roles of Turandot and Tosca with the University of North Texas Symphony.

 On the concert stage, Molly Fillmore has appeared as a soloist in an operatic concert with the Boston Symphony Orchestra at Tanglewood, the Mozart Requiem and Handel’s Messiah with the Detroit Symphony, La damnation de Faust with Utah Symphony, Vaughan Williams’ Magnificat and an opera gala with the Choral Arts Society of Washington, the Mozart Requiem at Carnegie Hall, a Gershwin celebration and Mozart Requiem at Lincoln Center, Isolde’s “Liebestod” at the Interlochen Arts Festival, Stravinsky’s Les Noces at the Great Lakes Chamber Festival, and in the Saint-Saëns Oratorio de Noël, broadcast on DeustchlandFunk Radio.
 She appeared opposite baritone Mark Delavan in Mendelssohn’s Elijah, which she also sang with the UNT Symphony Orchestra.
 Molly Fillmore recently debuted Samuel Barber’s Knoxville: Summer of 1915 and the Bachianas Brasileiras of Villa-Lobos for the Sherman Symphony, and she has sung both the soprano and mezzo-soprano parts of a favorite work, the Verdi Requiem, multiple times on professional stages.